In this handy guide, we'll show you an easy way of how to turn a shed into a social, multi-functional garden bar!

 Firstly, choose a shed, we recommend the Forest 4ft x 6ft Overlap Lean To Shed because of its lean to design, which is perfect for sheltering the guests as they enjoy your new garden bar, it also offers enough room for a bartender inside.

 Now the decision of where to build the shed, either by a patio, the back of the garden or anywhere else suitable, which is an important factor to consider, as you want it to be accessible.

 To build the Forest lean to shed will take around 2-3 hours, first start by placing the wooden base on a concrete/plastic base and attaching all four sides with screws (supplied in a Fixing Pack).
 Then attach the corner strips for extra strength, then attach the roof battens, boards and felt with the screws provided.
 The first stage is now completed!

 An important part perhaps overlooked until the end, but we believe it is best to have the furniture ready.
 Not only will it be important to have furniture outside for the guests to sit on but also inside the bar, where else would the drinks be prepared?

 For the outside seating, a small table and chairs for guests to relax and admire your DIY shed into a bar would be best.
-We recommend the Zest Bahama Round Stool which is a stoutly made, hardwearing and very practical piece of outdoor furniture.
-The wood has a lovely natural finish and has been pressure treated to add resilience.
-So the result is a stool that offers exceptional comfort and toughness.
-Pair the stools with the Zest Bahama Large Round Table an elegantly tall piece of furniture, just the right height to rest drinks and food on while you and your guests are socializing.
-See the Zest Bahama Large Round Table and Stool Set here.
+We recommend something to match the wooden shed like a wooden bar stool, which is a stoutly made, hardwearing and very practical piece of outdoor furniture.
+Wood has a lovely natural finish and when paired with a bar table will create an elegant furniture set, just the right height to rest drinks and food on while you and your guests are socializing.

 Now the hardest part is over, let's move onto the exciting part, decorating the shed.